dayyass/dayyass/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/d_ayyass?label=Follow)](https://twitter.com/d_ayyass)
 -->

 I’m currently studying for a Master’s degree in Applied Mathematics and Computer Science at [Lomonosov Moscow State University](https://www.msu.ru/index.php), [Faculty of Computational Mathematics and Cybernetics](https://cs.msu.ru).
-I’m also working as a Senior NLP Research Engineer at [Sber AI](https://www.sberbank.ru/en/about/about_sberbank).
+I’m also working as a Senior NLP Engineer at [Sber AI](https://www.sberbank.ru/en/about/about_sberbank).

 In my spare time, I like to learn something new about Deep Learning and implement different models with PyTorch.
 For more information, please visit my [pet-projects](https://github.com/dayyass/dayyass/blob/main/README.md#pet-projects) and [blog](https://dayyass.github.io).